jina-ai/examples/multimodal-search-pdf/README.md

   <img src=".github/.README_images/indexflow.png?raw=true" alt="Jina banner" width="90%">
 </p>

 The following image shows the structure of query Flow.
 For query, we can send text, image and PDF files to one Flow and get the results.
-We use 2 parallel paths to process the query data and get results.
+We use two parallel paths to process the query data and get results.
 - For the first path, we will get embedding of the image data and use image indexer to get the most similar matches at chunks level.
 - For the second path, we will get embedding of the text data at chunks of chunks level in the text encoder.
 Then we use CCtoC ranker to get the matches from chunks of chunks (CC) level to chunks (C) level.
 The chunkmeta indexer can help to append meta data for matches of chunks.
 The ChunktoRoot Ranker is used to get the matches at root level and then we can use the matches ID to get the documents data.